 There are a number of options for both in-person and virtual visits at this time.

 - We are offering limited, small-group tours of campus.
 We also offer self-guided tours supported by QR-code content at various locations around campus.
 Should you be interested in planning a campus visit or joining our next counselor tour, please contact your regional counselor.

 - We are currently offering a variety of virtual visit options for you and your students.
 We update our virtual offerings regularly so be sure to stop back to see the latest!

 Encourage Your Students to Connect with Us

 We're eager to get to know your students!
 Please encourage them to sign up to receive information and let them know that their regional counselor would be happy to answer any questions.
 We'd love to see them on campus for a visit, and they might also enjoy our virtual-visit options and we look forward to meeting them in virtual school-visits and fairs, too.
 Our scheduled visits are included on a zip-code searchable map.

 We are making interviews available both in-person and virtually and look forward to getting to know your students in a space where they can share their challenges, accomplishments and aspirations.
 The interview is not a requirement—we don’t want to add another box your students feel required to check—but an opportunity for us to get to know your students “off paper.”

 Supporting Your Work

-We would be happy to hold a Zoom meeting for you and your students, either to share information about Dickinson or to provide advice on aspects of the process such as essay writing or offer a virtual case-study program.
+We would be happy to hold a meeting for you and your students, virtually or in person, either to share information about Dickinson or to provide advice on aspects of the process such as essay writing or offer a case-study program.

 We provide details on your applicants—including items missing from their files and decisions after release—in Slate.org.